-Then, as the bare roads are warmed up by the sun each day, that stored heat radiates out and further erodes the adjacent snowbanks.
+Then, as the bare roads warm up by the sun each day, that stored heat radiates out and further erodes the adjacent snowbanks.
 The shoulder of the roads become exposed and, voila, more parking!

-And since the chances of major snowstorms occurring decrease in the spring, you don’t have to worry nearly as much about interfering with snow removal operations even if you are pulled off to the side of the road.
+And you don’t have to worry as much about interfering with snow removal operations since major snowstorms are less frequent in the spring.

 3) Warmer Weather: